 Mike Drass has served as the Executive Director of Athletics at Wesley College since May 2005 after serving as the Associate Athletic Director.

 In this capacity, he oversees all 18 of the Wolverines' varsity athletic programs.
 Since his promotion, the department has grown with the addition of women's volleyball in 2006 and men's and women's indoor and outdoor track & field the following year.

 He also guided Wesley in the school's transition to the competitive Capital Athletic Conference, where the Wolverines have won three conference championships since joining the league in 2007-08.
 In 2015, Drass helped guide the football team to a membership in the New Jersey Athletic Conference.

 Coach Drass has also been the head coach the Wolverines on the gridiron since 1993 and has been a member of the coaching staff since 1989.
-During that time he has become one of Division III's winningest active coaches as Wesley has advanced to the NCAA Semifinals six times in the past eight seasons.
+During that time he has become one of Division III's winningest active coaches as Wesley has qualified for the NCAA Tournament in 11 consecutive seasons, advancing to the NCAA Semifinals six times in the past eight seasons.